SynapticStrings/Orchid/README.md

 - [ ] More OTP-style Executor
   - *Still an advanced feature, but likely requires separate plugins*
 - [ ] Persistence and Traceability
-  - *Another advanced feature, may require plugins or modifications to QyCore itself*
+  - *Another advanced feature, may require plugins or modifications to Orchid itself*

 <!--roadmap:end-->